Home / Focused Guides / Health & Wellness Guide / 10 Best Ski Resorts for Families in Pennsylvania

 925 Roundtop Road, Lewisberry, PA | 118 miles from Center City

-If you’re a bit on the nervous side, give Roundtop Mountain Resort a try.
+If youโ€™re a bit on the nervous side, give Roundtop Mountain Resort a try.
 Just past Lancaster and York, this 1,355-foot elevation mountain is great for beginners- 29 percent of slopes are rated easy.
 Roundtop offers Play Care for little ones between 18 months to 12 years.
 Kids are kept busy with activities, crafts, and snacks.
-Get your season passes while you can, because opening day is predicted to be December 17th!
+Get your season passes before opening day.

-Photo courtesy of Roundtop Mountain Resort.
+Photo courtesy of Roundtop Mountain Resort

 Montage Mountain